predictive-technology-laboratory/sensus/DocFX/articles/protocol-creation.md

 you should see data appear in your AWS S3 bucket.
 You can force data to be written to your bucket on demand by enabling the [write data](xref:Sensus.Protocol.AllowSubmitData) feature.

-See [here](xref:protocol_distribution) for more information about distributing Protocols to others.
+See [here](xref:protocol_distribution) for more information about distributing protocols to others.